 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including world-class support, secure transcription and file storage, automated subtitles, upload many different filetypes, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including share transcripts, powerful integrations and APIs, automatic transcription software, generate automated summaries powered by AI, and easily transcribe your Zoom meetings.
 Try Sonix for free today.

 blink-animation-2.gif